Dreadhalor/blog/blog/fallcrate/index.md

 export default Page;
 ```

 Gorgeous.
 Time to move on & pick the next part to build.
+Offhand, I feel the next 2 obvious options would be either the main file browser or the `Folders` file browser in the sidebar. & because the main file browser is going to be way harder, I choose the sidebar browser.

+Let's go!